BooksterTeam/Bookster/README.md

 # Welcome to Bookster
-Have a look at our[Project Page](http://booksterteam.github.io/Bookster/)!
+Have a look at our [Project Page](http://booksterteam.github.io/Bookster/)!